 Now the council in North West England which brought the original application for compensation on behalf of the girl (who is now in foster care) is preparing to take the case to the Court of Appeal.

 If the Court decides that the mother was guilty of an offence at appeal, in other cases to follow, Local Authorities may also initiate care proceedings in relation to the children, once born, to ask the Court to determine whether the child should be removed from their mother’s care.

 * The Criminal Injuries Compensation Authority is a government organisation that can pay money to people who have been physically or mentally injured because they were the blameless victim of a violent crime.

-Rebecca, an associate solicitor in our Family team, is renowned for her endless energy, drive and enthusiasm in dealing with her clients.
+Rebecca, an associate family solicitor who specialises in children law, is renowned for her endless energy, drive and enthusiasm in dealing with her clients.
 She was one of a select group of family law thought leaders chosen by the NSPCC to participate in discussions regarding the Government’s proposed changes to family law.